andrew-pokynboroda/idea_radar/used_prompts/refactor.md

 - use fail fast approach
 - clients must encapsulate logic specific to platform that intagrated and only expose simple generic methods

+Thought for 3s

+Refactoring Project
+I applied the fix for the TypeScript error.
+Now I am running npm run build again to ensure everything is correct.

+Files Edited
+Progress Updates
+1
+Exploring codebase to identify refactoring opportunities

+2
+Updating src/lib/utils.ts to include captureError method

+3
+Refactoring IdeaGenerationOrchestrator methods to be smaller and use captureError

+4
+Refactoring OpenRouter client to encapsulate logic

+5
+Refactoring Reddit client and adapter

+6
+Verifying build

+7
+Fixing build error in orchestrator

+8
+Verifying build again

 ```